-- 2014 Representative Director & Senior Managing Executive Officer - 2018 Director & Senior Managing Executive Officer - 2019 Director - 2019 Corporate Auditor (current) - lacktriangle Since joining the Company, he has worked mainly in accounting and finance operations, and has deep knowledge and experience related to these areas.
+2014 Representative Director & Senior Managing Executive Officer lacktriangle Since joining the Company, he has worked mainly in accounting and finance operations, and has deep knowledge and experience related to these areas.
 He was also appointed as Director & Senior Managing Executive Officer in 2014, and has worked in the management of the Company.
 He will make use of this abundant knowledge and experience related to accounting and finance, and his experience and extensive knowledge as a management executive in auditing the Company in future.